-It currently has over 200 children registered to attend.
-As required, the nursery is run in accordance with all Ofsted Early Years Foundation Stage and safeguarding requirements, and accidents are recorded and reported through standard NEXT procedures.
+The nursery is run in accordance with all Ofsted Early Years Foundation Stage and safeguarding requirements, and accidents are recorded and reported through standard NEXT procedures.

 Sustainability is a key feature of the nursery's design.
 Features such as photovoltaic cells on the roof, rainwater harvesting, underfloor heating, extensive natural ventilation and point of use water heating have all provided a highly efficient building.
 A self-contained water treatment plant recycles waste water and feeds it back into the main water network.
 The nursery is fitted with an intelligent Building Management System which is split into zones and allows for greater control of the use of resources to ensure efficiency.